Farmers Trust Banking & Deposit Company (Baltimore, MD)

 Article Text

-BALTIMORE BANK FAILURE Receivers Appointed for the Farmers' Trust, Banking & Deposit Company.
-Baltimore, Oct.
-9.-Receivers today were appointed. on the application of Alexander H. Robinson, with the assent of the company, for the Farmers' Trust, Banking & Deposit company of this city.
+BALTIMORE BANK IN HANDS OF RECEIVER Farmers Trust and Deposit Company, Conducting a Wide Business in the State, Seriously Embarrassed By Associated Press.
+BALTIMORE, Oct.
+9.-Receivers were appointed today on the application of Alexander H. Robertson with the assent of the company for the Farmers Trust, Banking and Deposit company of this city.
 The receivers are Messrs.
 Beverly W. Mister and E. S. Johnson, both of whom qualified by filing a bond for $100,000.
-Tightness of money is given as the cause of the embarrassment of the company, which conducted banking institutions at Galena, Md., under the name of the Galena bank; at Darlington, Md., under the name of the Darlington bank; at Keedysville, Md., under the name of the Keedysville bank; at Mount Airy, Md., under the name of the Mount Airy bank, and at Hancock, Md., under the name of the Washington County bank.
-Officials decline to make any statement of the financial condition of the company.
+Tightness of money is given as the cause of the embarrassment of the company, which conducted banking institutions in several towns in Maryland.
+Officials decline to make any statement of the financial condition of the bank.

 Click image to open full size in new tab